-The first step in the Petroleum Remediation Program is the review of tank removal assessment reports to determine whether potential contamination exists.
-After there has been some initial indication that there may be petroleum contamination at a site, NDEQ becomes involved in determining whether more investigation and cleanup is required.
-The agency determines whether parties who caused the contamination are still available and financially capable of assuming responsibility.
+The first step in the Petroleum Remediation Program is the review of tank removal assessment reports or other documentation to determine whether potential contamination exists.
+After some initial indication that there may be petroleum contamination at a site, NDEQ decides whether more investigation and cleanup is required.
+The agency determines whether parties who caused the contamination are available and financially capable of assuming responsibility.